December 1966 • From The Beatles Monthly Book

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

-… when London was the best place on earth and they were the best people to be, they had to do the one thing they wanted to do the least; they had to leave.
-It was summer and it was written in the gospel according to Brian that in summer they went out on tour. – Former Beatles assistant Peter Brown, 1983
+“… when London was the best place on earth and they were the best people to be, they had to do the one thing they wanted to do the least; they had to leave.
+It was summer and it was written in the gospel according to Brian that in summer they went out on tour.” – Former Beatles assistant Peter Brown, 1983

 Brian Epstein, the Beatles’ manager, had intended that 1966 would follow the format of the previous two years, in which the Beatles had made a feature film with an accompanying soundtrack album, toured in North America and select countries during the summer months, and then recorded a second album for a pre-Christmas release.
 Following the group’s UK tour in December 1965, however, the band members decided to reject the planned film project, an adaptation of Richard Condon’s novel A Talent for Loving, for which Epstein had purchased the film rights.
 The band therefore had an unprecedented three months free of professional engagements.
-The group resumed work in early April, when they began recording Revolver, an album that reflected a more experimental approach as well as the increasing division between the music they made as live performers.
+The group resumed work in early April, when they began recording Revolver, an album that reflected a more experimental approach as well as the increasing division between the music they made as live performers and their studio work.
 The band briefly interrupted the sessions to perform at the NME Poll-Winners Concert on 1 May.

 During the early months of 1966, Epstein arranged bookings for the Beatles to play a series of concerts beginning in late June, in West Germany, Japan and the Philippines.
 These locations comprised the first leg of a world tour that would resume on 11 August, when the group embarked on their third US tour.
 When discussing a possible itinerary in New York on 3 March, Epstein had said that the Beatles were likely to play in Britain also but made no mention of the Philippines.
-Concerts in what was then Soviet Russia were also under consideration.
+Concerts in what was then the Soviet Union were also under consideration.

 The band completed work on Revolver on 22 June and flew to Munich the following day to begin the tour.
 According to author Jonathan Gould, the Beatles would gladly have stayed in Britain rather than continue to perform in halls filled with screaming fans.
 The band’s dedication to completing Revolver, together with their lack of touring experience since December 1965, ensured that they were under-rehearsed for the concerts.
 Author Philip Norman writes that the knowledge that they would not be heard above the hysteria of their fans was another factor behind the group’s failure to rehearse adequately for the tour.